kubernetes/website/content/en/blog/_posts/Deploying-External-OpenStack-Cloud-Provider-With-Kubeadm.md

 date: 2020-01-20
 slug: Deploying-External-OpenStack-Cloud-Provider-with-Kubeadm
 ---
-This document describes how to install a single-master Kubernetes cluster v1.15 with kubeadm on CentOS, and then deploy an external OpenStack cloud provider and Cinder CSI plugin to use Cinder volumes as persistent volumes in Kubernetes.
+This document describes how to install a single control-plane Kubernetes cluster v1.15 with kubeadm on CentOS, and then deploy an external OpenStack cloud provider and Cinder CSI plugin to use Cinder volumes as persistent volumes in Kubernetes.

 ### Preparation in OpenStack

 This cluster runs on OpenStack VMs, so let's create a few things in OpenStack first.

 * A project/tenant for this Kubernetes cluster.
-* a user in this project for Kubernetes, to query node information and attach volumes etc
+* A user in this project for Kubernetes, to query node information and attach volumes etc
-* a private network and subnet
+* A private network and subnet
-* a router for this private network and connect it to a public network for floating IPs
+* A router for this private network and connect it to a public network for floating IPs
-* a security group for all Kubernetes VMs
+* A security group for all Kubernetes VMs
-* a VM as control plane node and a few VMs as worker nodes
+* A VM as control-plane node and a few VMs as worker nodes

 The security group will have the following rules to open ports for Kubernetes.

-**Control Plane Node**
+**Control-Plane Node**

 |Protocol  | Port Number | Description|
 |----------|-------------|------------|